Raniz85/raniz.blog/src/posts/gdpr-webinar-platform3/index.md

 2022-09-15 06:49:54.620 INFO: [402] LoggingUtils$Companion$OutputLogger$1$1.call#42: frame=21424 fps= 26 q=23.0 size=  231419kB time=00:11:54.10 bitrate=2654.8kbits/s speed=0.852x
 ```

-If you're not fluent in ffmpeg, the important part is the last part, the _speed_ at which ffmpeg is encoding.
+If you're not fluent in ffmpeg, the important part is the last one, the _speed_ at which ffmpeg is encoding.
 0.853x
 means that in one elapsed second, ffmpeg encodes 0.853 video seconds.
 This means that we're either dropping frames or
 building up a queue and in this case Jibri is telling ffmpeg to encode with a fixed framerate so ffmpeg isn't allowed to
 drop frames but will instead build up a queue.